-integrate with simulation execution.
+than the kind we consider here.
+However, DataFoundry only provides mediators for database access.
+It does not integrate with simulation execution.
 This system takes full advantage of conversion, but provides only an SQL binding.
 Introducing bindings for procedural languages would involve significant changes to DataFoundry.

 Table 1 summarizes related work.
 It turns out that no known PSE-like system takes full advantage of both binding and conversion.
 XML technologies for validation and binding are well established, but XML transformation technologies do not support PSE-style conversion.
 Very few systems can integrate with a PSE execution environment because most of them do not meet the stream processing requirement.
 This paper develops a system that satisfies all of our data interchange requirements.
-The next three sections describe our handling of validation, binding, and conversion.
-System integration is outlined in Section 6.
+The next section summarizes the contributions made by our approach and also introduces relevant background material.
+The following three sections describe our handling of validation, binding, and conversion.
+System integration is outlined in Section 7.